yuval-benjamin/MyPublicIP/README.md

 # Deploy on your own
 ## Prerequisites
 1. A Kuberenetes cluster
-2. A Jenkins instance, preferably on your K8s cluster.
-If you do not have one follow this [tutorial](https://github.com/yuval-benjamin/MyPublicIP/tree/main/docs/jenkins-installation)
+2. A Jenkins instance, preferably on your K8s cluster, with a Slack Notification Plugin configured.
+If you do not have one, follow this [tutorial](https://github.com/yuval-benjamin/MyPublicIP/tree/main/docs/jenkins-installation)

 ## Steps